EdsonAlvarado/Datos-Masivos/README.md

 β0+β1x1+β2x2=0

-Given the parameters β0, β1 y β2, and all the paired values x=(x1,x2) para los que se cumple la igualdad son puntos del hiperplano.
-Esta ecuación puede generalizarse para n-dimensiones: for which the equality is fulfilled are points in the hyperplane.
+Given the parameters β0, β1 y β2, and all the paired values x=(x1,x2) for which the equality is fulfilled are points in the hyperplane.
 This equation can be generalized for n-dimensions

 β0+β1x1+β2x2+...+βnxn=0
 and for all the points defined by the vector (x=x1,x2,...,xn) which fulfill the equation belongs to the hyperplane